Five Pitfalls to Consider when Downsizing Your Home

 Before you decide to sell your current home and move someplace smaller, you will need to plan carefully and have realistic expectations.
 If your goal is to save money, make sure that the changes you make will achieve that goal, while minimizing the amount of disruption you will experience.
 You want to have a balanced budget, but you will also want to have a satisfying life.
 This has always been important to Baby Boomers and those two goals do not need to be mutually exclusive.

 Downsizing or simplifying your life prior to retirement can make a lot of sense, if it is done right.
+Take your time, write out a budget and make sure that both of you are comfortable with the decision and the changes you will be making.

 You may also be interested in reading: